Lombiq/Orchard-Vue.js/Readme.md

 ## Using Vue.js Single File Components

-The module identifies Single File Components in the Assets directory and harvests them as shapes with a custom renderer.
-You can override them with cshtml or liquid the usual way.
-Inside an SFC template you are working with regular static content with the exception of the `[[ ... ]]` expression that replaces Razor's `@T["..."]` expression for localization.
+The module identifies Single File Components in the _Assets/Scripts/VueComponents_ directory and harvests them as shapes.
+They have a custom _.vue_ file renderer that displays the content of the `<template>` element after applying localization for the custom `[[ ... ]]` expression that calls `IStringLocalizer`.
+Besides that it's pure Vue, yet you can still make use of shape overriding if needed.

-### Advantages
+### Advantages of SFCs.

 - The script and template are kept together, which makes understanding the individual component easier.
 - If you have an IDE plugin or similar tooling for Vue.js it will work better.
 - No need for `@@` on events.

 ### Limitations and Considerations
 - The HtmlLocalizer doesn't support arguments.
 - Including a script element in your template will break it.
 Although you shouldn't do that anyway.
 - No other Razor features.
 However if you need anything more complicated, first reconsider you application design to see if your goals can be achieved in a more Vue.js logic, If you still need something else, use a _cshtml_ templated module as outlined above, or shape overriding if it's only a specific circumstance.

+### Shape Overriding

+The SFCs receive the shape name `VueComponent-{FileNameInPascalCase}`.
+The _.vue_ files customarily use kebab-case naming, but the shape name is converted into PascalCase, for example _announcement-listing.vue_ becomes _VueComponent-AnnouncementListing_ so you can make a view matching that shape name to override it.

 ## Other resources